ruano1983/dotfiles/.config/qtile/README.md

 This module creates the widgets to then display them in the status bar.

-widgets included are Spacer, Groupbox, CurrentLayoutIcon, TextBox, Prompt, WindowName, Net, Cpu, Memory, DF, GellPollComand, PulseVolume, KeyboardLayout, OpenWeather, clock.
+widgets included are Spacer, Groupbox, CurrentLayoutIcon, TextBox, Prompt, WindowName, wlan, bluetooth, Cpu, Memory, DF, GellPollComand, PulseVolume, KeyboardLayout, OpenWeather, clock.

 **For the WLAN widget, change the interface option to your system's.
 You can find it with the ifconfig or iwconfig commands.**